henri/spb/README.md

 spb --configuration-variables --verbose | grep "Configuration found : " | awk '{print $4}'
 ```

+##### Configure Default Browser (SPB Configuration File)

-The configuration file allows you to alter the way SPB works on your system.
-For example, if you would like to change your default web browser from Brave to FireFox, the example below shows you how to accomplish this modification.
+The SPB configuration file allows you to alter the way SPB works on your system.
+For example, if you would like to set your default SPB web browser from Brave to FireFox, the example below shows you how to accomplish this modification to the ```spb.config``` file.

 ```
 # adds a line to the spb.config fille which will set FireFox as the default SPB browser